 Download & Other Tools

 - Footnote: U.S. data reflect children/youth, of all ages, in foster care on September 30 of each year.
 Some states allow children to remain in the foster care system until their 18th birthday while other states have age limits that extend a few years beyond this.
 Rates for 1998 and 1999 are not available.
 Data represent a point-in-time, unduplicated count of children under the supervision of county welfare departments and excludes cases under the supervision of county probation departments, out-of-state agencies, state adoptions district offices, and Indian child welfare departments.
-The total by race/ethnicity may not add up to total number of children in foster care due to missing values.
+The totals by race/ethnicity may not add up to the total number of children in foster care due to missing values.
 LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 children/youth in foster care in that group.
 N/A means that data are not available.

 - Measures of Foster Care on Kidsdata.org